Dreamgirls: Original Broadway Cast Album: Album information

 The cast album includes highlights from the musical's score; many numbers were truncated or excised in order to fit onto one long-playing vinyl record.
 A 2006 special edition remastered version, issued to tie-in with both the musical's 25th anniversary and the DreamWorks/Paramount-produced Dreamgirls feature film adaptation, adds three previously unissued tracks from the original recording sessions.
 Also included is a bonus disc featuring instrumental mixes (prepared for personal appearances by the cast) and a dance version of the musical's signature number, "And I Am Telling You I'm Not Going".

 Pop music producer David Foster served as producer of the cast album, which peaked at #11 on the Billboard 200, while peaking at #4 on Billboard's Black Albums Chart.
-It is the highest charting Broadway Cast Recording in history on the Billboard 200.
+It is one of the highest charting Broadway Cast Recordings in history on the Billboard 200.
 In 1983, the album won the Grammy Award for Best Musical Show Album, and Jennifer Holliday received the Grammy Award for Best R&B Vocal Performance, Female for "And I Am Telling You I'm Not Going".

 In 1993, the album was certified gold by the RIAA, and to date has sold over 500,000 copies in the US.

 The special edition version of the cast album was issued by Decca Broadway and Hip-O Records on November 21, 2006.
 The dance remix of "And I Am Telling You..." was produced by Craig C.